University of Manchester Foundation Year

 INTO Manchester Study Centre

 INTO Manchester offers the International Foundation Year which provides a pathway to undergraduate programmes at the University of Manchester, provided that the student achieves the required grades in the foundation programme.
-International students and students who have not completed A-Levels or equivalent qualifications may undertake the International Foundation Year offered by INTO Manchester.
+International students and students who have not completed A-Levels or equivalent qualifications may undertake the International Foundation Year to progress to an undergraduate programme.

 If you’re a school-leaver contemplating taking a foundation year instead of the A-Levels, we have an article that discusses the pros and cons of foundation programmes in our article, Should you do a UK foundation year?